wrapperband/Tame-Mossley-FloodRisk/README.md

 Data could also be cross related to historical developments levels in the area, however requests for development data showed that is not made available..

-The flood in Mossley on 11/9/2017 show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.
+The flood in Mossley on 11/9/2017 and 21st/11/2016 both show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.

 ### Results and charts :